Russell Ord | Award Winning Ocean & Lifestyle Photographer

 What are the fondest memories from your upbringing that you feel impacted your life choices and lifestyle today?

-I can't remember my dad ever missing a day of work, his work ethic and drive has filtered through anything I have ever done.
-There have many times where I have wanted to throw in the towel so to speak, its all to hard, give up the dream of supporting the family as a professional photographer and I think back to the no quit attitude of the old man so I soldier on and force myself to come up with new ideas, re-evaluate goals etc.
+I can't remember my dad ever missing a day of work; his work ethic and drive has filtered through anything I have ever done.
+There have many times where I have wanted to throw in the towel so to speak, thinking ‘It’s all too hard, maybe I should give up the dream of supporting the family as a professional photographer…’ Then I think back to the ‘no-quit’ attitude of the old man, so I soldier on and force myself to come up with new ideas, re-evaluate my goals etc.

 What/who currently inspires you?

 A good part of my work is documenting peoples stories, I get inspired by the 'HOW', the stronger the hardships to success, the more inspired I become.
 I have met so many amazing people that have made many sacrifices so they can enrich other peoples lives; I have been very lucky to document those stories which I call ‘Projects Of Purpose’, which is when one of my photos could actually make a difference.
 To me, that's truly rewarding, plus I am receiving a social/environmental education along the way.

 What path did you choose after leaving school?

 My life revolved around Rugby League back then, that's all I ever wanted to do.
 So I left school in year ten, did a trade in screen-printing (my boss was president of the leagues club) and I put all my focus and efforts to becoming the best footballer I could be.